Wholesale Dealer Bond Texas Overview

-When a claim is filed, the surety that has issued the bond will investigate the case and extend compensation to claimants for any losses or damages suffered.
-Such compensation can be as high as the full penal sum of the bond.
+When a claim is filed, the surety company that has issued your bond must investigate the issue.
+It then determines the amount of compensation to extend to claimants, which can be as high as the full amount of the bond.

-How Much Does the Wholesale Dealer Bond Cost?
+How Much Does it Cost to Get a Texas Wholesale Dealer Bond?

 - Personal and business financial statements